 I love the fact that she said we need to be defined by where we’re going not where we’ve been.
 (Philippians 3:13-14)

-Susan, how and when were you rescued from the domain of darkness and transferred into the Kingdom of God?
-(Colossians 1:3)
+Briefly describe how and when you were rescued from the domain of darkness and transferred into the Kingdom of God.
+Colossians 1:13

-What do you enjoy most about being a wife and mother?
+What do you enjoy about being a mother?

 Coffee or Tea?